The heatwave has passed so we’re looking ahead to autumn and winter to see what we can do to save money.

 Give your car the once over now to make sure you’re prepared for wintery conditions to come.
 Make sure your windscreen wash is topped up and your tyres are at the right pressure and have enough tread.

 Checking these things now could prevent an accident in future, which could be potentially very costly – not to mention dangerous.

 We’ve put together an autumn health check for your car, which is the perfect place to start when giving your car a season change once-over.

 Are you out of contract with your energy supplier?
 Have you checked how much you’re paying each month for your energy?

 If you don’t know, you should find out.
 If your energy firm has increased their prices and you aren’t aware, you could be paying too much.

 And actually, if you’re not paying your energy bills monthly, you could well be paying more than you need to.
 Many suppliers give their customers a discount for paying for their energy by monthly direct debit.

-To learn more about saving money on your energy bills, take a look at our guide: seven ways to save on energy costs this winter.
+To learn more about saving money on your energy bills, take a look at our guide: how to prepare your home for winter.